Mordris/ai-chatbot-university-Thalassa/README.md

 # Thalassa - Sakarya University AI Assistant (OpenAI version)

-Thalassa is an advanced AI-powered chatbot designed to assist Sakarya University students.
+Thalassa is an AI-powered chatbot designed to assist Sakarya University students.
 It uses a **Turkish data store** and leverages Retrieval-Augmented Generation (RAG) with the **OpenAI API**.
 The system employs **multilingual models** for embedding and context re-ranking, conversational memory, and date awareness to provide accurate, contextually relevant, and natural-sounding responses in the user's language (Turkish/English).

-screenshots
+## Screenshots

 ![](./screenshots/Screenshot1.png)
 ![](./screenshots/Screenshot2.png)